MurphyPone/murphypone.github.io/src/content/demon-number.md

 ### The Sign Homomorphism

-We know from properties of generators that $S_n$ is generated by the two cycles in $S_n$.
+We know from properties of generators that $S_n$ is generated by the 2-cycles in $S_n$.
 That is, any permutation in $S_n$ can be written as a finite product of 2-cycles.
 However, any given permutation of $S_n$ can be written as a finite product of 2-cycles in infinitely many ways (actually infinite, not just like "big numbie" infinity).
 So this isn't super useful.

 Some permutations in $S_n$ can be expressed as aproduct of even number 2-cycles; aptly referred to as **even permutations**.
 Conversely, all the other permutations of $S_n$, written as a product of an odd number of 2-cyrcles are called **odd permutations**.
 At the moment, it might seem like there's no reason why a permutation couldn't be both odd and even, but as the name suggests: that is –in fact– impossible.